tianma8023/SmsCode/LOG-EN.md

   1. New feature: mark sms as read.
 - 18.09.16 v1.1.1
   1. Let "manual focus" to be the default focus mode.
-  2. Enhance the ablity of auto-input in webview since Android Oreo.
+  2. Enhance the ability of auto-input in webview since Android Oreo.
   3. Add the "动态口令" to SMS code keywords.
 - 18.09.13 v1.1.0
   1. Merge "auto-input root mode" and "auto-input accessibility mode" into "auto-input mode".